 You can use this page to get more email subscribers by adding a link to it in the form of a call to action on your homepage.
 Here’s how you do it.

 Install the Elementor page builder WordPress plugin.
-It’s a drag and drop page builder and I use it to create pages here on BforBloggers.
+It’s a drag and drops page builder, and I use it to create pages here on BforBloggers.
 Along with Elementor, you will need to install the Essential Add-ons plugin as well, Just to make it very very easy.

 In the pages section, go to the new pages and click on the edit with Elementor button.
 In the Widget tab, click on the EA Call to Action element.
 In a second you have a ready to go call to action with pre-built button and text.

 Simply edit the text.
-Then click on the button to edit it.
+Then click on the button to update it.
 All you need to do here is enter the link of your newly created landing page and save it.

 Enjoy with your free landing page as it helped you build your email list.
 If you don’t have an email marketing service, signup for a free MailChimp account and automate your email marketing campaigns with it.